google/oauth2l/README.md

 $ brew install oauth2l
 ```

-Note that new releases may not be immediately available via Homebrew because
+Note that new releases may not be immediately available via Homebrew due to propagation delay.
-updating is a manual process.
+Details are available at [Homebrew oauth2l page](https://formulae.brew.sh/formula/oauth2l).

 ### Docker